 Quality Level Description Quality Level A (meets location accuracy standards for minimum risk when excavating) Is the highest Quality Level accuracy and consists of positive identification of the attribute and location of a subsurface utility at a point to an absolute spatial position in three dimensions.
 It is the only quality level that defines a subsurface utility as 'Validated'.
+The location of points surveyed on surface and subsurface features measured in terms of absolute spatial positioning with a maximum horizontal and vertical tolerance of plus or minus 50mm.
 Quality Level B (significant risk reduction) Provides relative subsurface feature locations in three dimensions.
 The minimum requirement for QL-B is relative spatial position, this can be achieved via an electromagnetic frequency locating device.
-An electronic location provided by a DBYD Certified Locator to QL-B standard would have a maximum horizontal tolerance of plus or minus 300mm and a maximum vertical tolerance of plus or minus 500mm.
+The location of subsurface features measured in terms of relative spatial positioning with a maximum horizontal tolerance of plus or minus 300mm and a maximum vertical tolerance of plus or minus 500mm.
 Quality Level C (low accuracy and a high risk of damage) Is described as a surface feature correlation or an interpretation of the approximate location and attributes of a subsurface utility asset using a combination of existing records and site survey of visible evidence - for example you can see the pit lids shown on the plan but the actual position of underground connection between pits is still assumed.
+The location of surface features measured in terms of relative spatial positioning with a maximum horizontal tolerance of plus or minus 300mm.

-Quality Level D (least accurate level and if used on its own has a high risk of damage) QL-D information is generally obtained from existing records provided by utilities as a result of a Dial Before You Dig enquiry being lodged.
+Quality (least accurate level and if used on its own has a high risk of damage) QL-D Level D information is generally obtained from existing records provided by utilities as a result of a Dial B4 U Dig enquiry being lodged.
 In many cases the asset depicted on the plan is in a schematic format only and intended only to indicate its presence.